clj-kafka/franzy/README.md

 Check out the protocols and tests.

-A few things supported via protocols:
+A few things supported via protocols on the typed broker:

 * Get an instance of zk-utils for the lazy, to use with admin, and even better, [Franzy-Admin](https://github.com/ymilky/franzy-admin)
 * Get the bound port per channel, for example SSL or plain